citp/privacy-policy-historical/a/au/auc/auctiva.com.md

 ### Storage of information collected

 All personal information collected, including credit card information, is stored via a secure server.
-The servers are updated and certified daily by QualysGuard from Qualys.
-QualysGuard tests each system daily to make sure they meet the requirements set forth by the FBI/SANS Internet Security Test.
+The servers are updated and certified daily to make sure they meet the requirements set forth by the FBI/SANS Internet Security Test.

 ### How we use the information collected